USS Walker (DD-517): 1967

 Regular overhaul was completed on 3 February 1967, and type training exercises, refresher training, and an operational readiness evaluation followed.
 On 18 April, Walker departed Pearl Harbor en route to Japan.
 From 4 to 17 May, the task group embarked on a transit of the Sea of Japan to demonstrate antisubmarine and antiair capabilities with the Japanese Maritime Self-Defense Force.

 On 10 May 1967, Walker relieved Taylor of screening duty for Hornet from the Soviet destroyer Besslednyy (022) which was attempting to close Hornet and harass the task group.
 A collision occurred between the two ships with minor damage sustained by both ships.
 The next day, Walker was again involved in screening duties with a Soviet ship.
-Late in the afternoon, a Soviet Krupnyy-class destroyer ("025") began to maneuver in an attempt to close Hornet; Walker effectively maneuvered the ship away.
+Late in the afternoon, a Soviet Spokoynyy class (projects 56) destroyer Veskiy began to maneuver in an attempt to close Hornet; Walker effectively maneuvered the ship away.
 The Soviet destroyer than signaled a left turn.
 Walker signaled "do not cross ahead of me."
 The Soviet ship came left and collided with Walker causing minor damage to both ships.
 Following exercises with the Republic of Korea Navy, Walker returned to Sasebo, Japan, and held a news conference and interviews on board concerning the Sea of Japan incidents.

 The escort destroyer arrived at the Gulf of Tonkin on 25 May 1967.
 Walker served in several capacities: providing call fire, harassment, and interdiction fire for airborne spotters; acting as a rescue destroyer for Hornet, Bon Homme Richard and Constellation; and firing around-the-clock missions for numerous Army and Marine units.